zendesk/curly/README.md

 {{/square?}}
 ```

-Attributes work the same way as they do for normal references.
+Attributes work the same way as they do for normal components.

 ### Collection blocks